SWF: Adoption

 Adobe makes available plugins, such as Adobe Flash Player and Adobe Integrated Runtime, to play SWF files in web browsers on many desktop operating systems, including Microsoft Windows, Mac OS X, and Linux on the x86 architecture and ARM architecture (ChromeOS only).

 GNU has started developing a free software SWF player called Gnash under the GNU General Public License (GPL).
 Despite being a declared high-priority GNU project, funding for Gnash was fairly limited.
 Another player is the LGPL-licensed Swfdec.
 Lightspark is a continuation of Gnash supporting more recent SWF versions.

 Adobe has incorporated SWF playback and authoring in other product and technologies of theirs, including in Adobe Shockwave, which renders more complex documents.
 SWF can also be embedded in PDF files; these are viewable with Adobe Reader 9 or later.
 InDesign CS6 can also produce some limited forms of SWF animations directly.

 Sony PlayStation Portable consoles can play limited SWF files in Sony's web browser, beginning with firmware version 2.71.
-Both the Nintendo Wii and the Sony PS3 consoles can run SWF files through their Internet browsers.
+Both the Nintendo Wii and the Sony PS3 consoles can run SWF files through their web browsers.

 Scaleform GFx is a commercial alternative SWF player that features full hardware acceleration using the GPU and has high conformance up to Flash 8 and AS2.
 Scaleform GFx is licensed as a game middleware solution and used by many PC and console 3D games for user interfaces, HUDs, mini games, and video playback.

 The newer 3D features of SWF have been seen as an alternative to WebGL, with a spurt of 3D engines like Papervision3D, Away3D, Sandy 3D, and Alternativa 3D targeting 3D SWF.
 Although some of these projects started around 2005, until Flash Player 10 however they had no support of GPU acceleration, and even in that version of the Flash Player, shaders could be used for same materials, but vertex information still had to be processed on the CPU (using BSP trees etc.) After version 11 of the Flash Player added the new Stage3D low-level API, some but not all of these projects migrated to the new API.
 One that did migrate was Away3D, version 4.

 Based on an independent study conducted by Millward Brown and published by Adobe, in 2010, over 99% of desktop web browsers in the "mature markets" (defined as United States, Canada, United Kingdom, France, Germany, Japan, Australia, and New Zealand) had a SWF plugin installed, with around 90% having the latest version of the Flash Player.

 Due to the increasing popularity of HTML5 for games and animations, as well as the numerous security holes that had plagued Adobe's SWF player, Adobe declared its Flash player EOL on December 31, 2020.
 On January 12, 2021, it pushed an update to its Flash player that blocked all Flash content from running.